-Earlier this year at the Retail Ireland Summit, Blueface Founder & Director Feargal Brady shared his insights about the future of communication.
+Earlier this year at the Retail Ireland Summit, Blueface Founder & Director Feargal Brady shared his insights about the future of innovation in communication.
 Watch as he waxes lyrical about technology, communication and integration (or read below for a transcript).

 Blueface: A Quick History